Lightning-AI/pytorch-lightning/docs/source/advanced/advanced_gpu.rst

 FairScales' checkpointing wrapper also handles batch norm layers correctly unlike the PyTorch implementation, ensuring stats are tracked correctly due to the multiple forward passes.

 This saves memory when training larger models however requires wrapping modules you'd like to use activation checkpointing on.
-See `here <https://fairscale.readthedocs.io/en/latest/api/nn/checkpoint/checkpoint_activations.html>`__ for more information.
+See :class:`here <fairscale.nn.checkpoint.checkpoint_wrapper>` for more information.

 .. warning::